 Skillstep approached us to build their initial MVP to be used as a pilot for their first customers.
-Most importantly it was to gain insight into the direction they needed to take their product and whether there was any apetite for it in the marketplace.
+Most importantly, they needed to gain insight into the direction they needed to take their product and whether there was any apetite for it in the marketplace.
 Ryan came to us with his idea of how to solve this problem, as well as some early stage wireframes of how he believed the application should work.

 After running through wireframes and user journeys we were able to extract a list of nearly 100 user stories which would form the basis of the development work required.
-Throughout the development process we held weekly show-and-tell meetings with Skillstep, allowing them to see progress and feedback on builds each week.
+Throughout the development process we held weekly show-and-tell meetings with Ryan, allowing him to see progress and give feedback on builds each week.